 The main concern for candles, diffusers, room sprays, fragrant aromatherapy oil heaters and lamps is likely to come from the fragrances used.
 In particular, a number of common fragrances are classified as 'sensitisers' (which means they can cause allergic reactions) and this can manifest at very low concentrations:

 - for mixtures containing substances that are classified as sensitisers at a concentration of 0.1% or above, there will generally be a requirement to include some information about this hazard on the label of the product.
 For example, this could include the use of the statement 'Contains [name of sensitising substance].
 May produce an allergic reaction'.
 Such a statement serves to warn users who are already sensitised to a particular substance

 - if a sensitising substance was present at higher concentrations (generally higher than 1%) the entire mixture would be classified as a sensitiser and would need to carry a pictogram (for example, the exclamation mark symbol), a hazard statement (for example, 'May cause an allergic skin reaction') and precautionary statements about safe use

-- for particularly potent sensitisers, these requirements can be triggered when the substance is present at even lower levels (that is, 0.01% for the special warning and 0.1% for classification of the mixture, respectively)
+- for particularly potent sensitisers, these requirements can be triggered when the substance is present at even lower levels (0.01% for the special warning and 0.1% for classification of the mixture)

 - a small number of substances have a concentration limit that is specific to them and this may differ to the values noted above